Garry Templeton: Playing career

+The trade ended up being a clear win for the Cardinals as Ozzie Smith went on to be elected to the Baseball Hall of Fame.
+Oddly, Smith's hitting improved significantly with the Cardinals while he retained - or improved on - his defensive brilliance, while Templeton's defense improved in San Diego but his offense slipped considerably.

-In his ten years with the Padres, he played in 1,286 games, while having 1,135 hits, 43 home runs, 427 RBIs, and a .252 batting average, with one Silver Slugger Award win and one All-Star Game appearance in 1985.
-He was named team captain of the Padres by manager Larry Bowa in 1987, serving as captain for four years.
+On the other hand, Templeton played 1,286 games for the Padres in ten seasons with the team.
+He collected 1,135 hits, 43 home runs, 427 RBIs and a .252 batting average with one Silver Slugger Award win and one All-Star Game appearance in 1985.
+In 1984, he was a key part of the team that won their first ever National League West title and NL pennant.
+During pregame ceremonies of the 1984 National League Championship Series in Game 3, the normally reserved Padres shortstop Garry Templeton encouraged the crowd by waving his cap.
+With plays from him, the Padres won Game 3 and then won Game 4 and 5 to complete the comeback.
+He was named team captain of the Padres by manager Larry Bowa in 1987, serving as that for four years.
 1991 was his final season in the majors.
-He played in 32 games for the Padres before being traded to the New York Mets on May 31 for Tim Teufel Templeton played in 80 more games for the Mets for a total of 112 that year.
+He played in 32 games for the Padres before being traded to the New York Mets on May 31 for Tim Teufel.
+Templeton played in 80 more games for the Mets for a total of 112 that year.
 He hit for .221 with three home runs and 26 RBIs in the season.

 Templeton was inducted into the San Diego Padres Hall of Fame on August 8, 2015.

 Managing career

-After his retirement as an active player in 1991, Templeton remained in the game as a coach and minor league manager.
-From 1998 through 2001, he managed in the Anaheim Angels organization for four teams, posting a 294-272 record.
+After his retirement as a player in 1991, Templeton remained in the game as a coach and minor league manager.
+From 1998 through 2001, he managed in the Anaheim Angels organization for four teams, posting a 294–272 record.
 From 2003 to 2004, he managed the Gary Railcats of the Northern League, moving on to manage the Golden Baseball League's Fullerton Flyers in 2005.
 After three years with the Flyers, he would move on to manage the Arizona Winter League's Palm Springs Chill in 2008, then would return to the GBL to manage the Long Beach Armada in 2009.
 He managed the Chico Outlaws to the GBL Championship in 2010.
 On January 8, 2013, Templeton was named manager of the Newark Bears of the independent Can-Am League.
+He stopped managing after that season.

 Personal life

-His son, Garry Templeton II, played minor league baseball from 1999–2007.
+Templeton's son, Garry Templeton II, played minor league baseball from 1999–2007.
 He managed the Hawaii Stars in 2012 and the Vallejo Admirals from 2014–15, winning the Pacific Association of Professional Baseball Clubs Manager of the Year Award in 2014.
-He is now a scout for the Arizona Diamondbacks organization.
+He then became a scout for the Arizona Diamondbacks for eight years.
+He then returned to coaching, for the independent Idaho Falls Chukars.